GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/3-exercise-create-class.md

 ## Instantiate a class

-At this point, you have a class named ```Car``` that has three properties, and you can get and set the value of those properties.
-Now, you can instantiate the Car class using the `new` keyword and pass parameters to it, creating a new Car object.
+At this point, you have a class named `Car` that has three properties, and you can get and set the value of those properties.
+Now, you can instantiate the `Car` class using the `new` keyword and pass parameters to it, creating a new `Car` object.

 Continue working in the Playground.

-1. Below the class declaration, declare a variable called `my`Car`1` and assign a new Car object to it, passing in values for the `make`, `color`, and ``doors`` parameters (make sure that the doors parameter is assigned an even number.)
+1. Below the class declaration, declare a variable called `myCar1` and assign a new `Car` object to it, passing in values for the `make`, `color`, and `doors` parameters (make sure that the `doors` parameter is assigned an even number.)

     ```typescript
     let myCar1 = new Car('Honda', 'blue', 2);  // Instantiates the Car object with all parameters